Revisiting electroweak radiative corrections to $b\to s\ell\ell$ in SMEFT

 In this article, we revisit electroweak (EW) radiative corrections to the semileptonic decays at the one-loop level, paying attention to quark transitions due to the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 If the NP scale is higher than the EW symmetry breaking (EWSB) scale, NP contributions are encoded in higher dimensional operators in the Standard Model Effective Field Theory (SMEFT) by integrating out NP particles.
 Then, the flavor structures of these operators are affected by $W$-boson loops due to the CKM matrix, especially when the operators are flavor conserving at the NP scale, {\it i.e.}, they do not change flavors initially.

-Such radiative corrections have been explored in Ref.~\cite{Aebischer:2015fzz}, where the result was presented for the operators involving the right-handed top quark.
-Those with the left-handed up-type quarks have been studied in Ref.~\cite{Hurth:2019ula}, though the analysis was restricted to the flavor-universal operators under the assumption of U(3)$^5$ flavor symmetry.
-On the other hand, Ref.~\cite{Coy:2019rfr} has attempted to evaluate those effects by solving the renormalization group equations (RGEs) especially of the SM Yukawa matrices.
+Such radiative corrections have been explored in Ref.~\cite{Aebischer:2015fzz}, where the result was presented for the operators involving the right-handed top quark.\footnote{Such contributions to $b\to s\ell\ell$ have been studied in Ref.~\cite{Camargo-Molina:2018cwu} by based on Ref.~\cite{Aebischer:2015fzz}.} Those with the left-handed up-type quarks have been studied in Ref.~\cite{Hurth:2019ula}, though the analysis was restricted to the flavor-universal operators under the assumption of U(3)$^5$ flavor symmetry.
+On the other hand, Refs.~\cite{Coy:2019rfr,Aebischer:2020lsx,Alasfar:2020mne} has attempted to evaluate those effects by solving the renormalization group equations (RGEs) especially of the SM Yukawa matrices.
 In contrast, we study {\it general} SMEFT operators which are relevant for $b \to s\ell\ell$.
 We do not assume any flavor symmetry {\it a priori}, or not rely on the RGEs, but evaluate one-loop diagrams explicitly.
 Besides, we pay special attention to the renormalization of flavor mixings of the external quark fields in the effective operators, which is inevitable due to the mass splitting between the quark generations and has been explored originally in the EW theory of the SM \cite{Aoki:1982ed,Bohm:1986rj}.
 Here, the on-shell renormalization condition is adopted.\footnote{ In Ref.~\cite{Dekens:2019ept}, an alternative approach was used for the field redefinition in studying the one-loop matching conditions. } We also perform the calculations in the $R_{\xi}$ gauge and show the gauge independence of the results explicitly.
 Finally, we will derive analytic formulae for the EW radiative corrections to $b \to s\ell\ell$ in the SMEFT at the one-loop level, and apply them to study the current $b \to s\ell\ell$ anomalies.